AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 For experiment 3, trials are run at an upflow velocity of 3 mm/s, coagulant dose of 4.2 mg/L, and influent turbidity of 100 NTU.
 The apparatus used is the 930 mm tube settler and the 3/16 inch diameter flocculator.
 For these trials, approximately five to eight hours into testing, the flocculator was flushed with a syringe with the goal of removing built up coagulant from the walls.
 Experimental data is recorded for approximately another twelve to fifteen hours after flushing.
 The same data points as the above two experiments are recorded.

+####Experiment 4

+In experiment 4, the same general parameters are held as previous trials.
+For this experiment, clay was dosed without coagulant for several hours, then we began dosing coagulant.
+This is being tested because during a mistrial of experiment 3, we noticed that our floc blanket was more stable after dosing pure clay without coagulant for a period of time.

 ## Results and Analysis
 ###Experiment 1
 The floc blanket serves as a filter, decreasing the effluent turbidity of water flowing through the sedimentation tank.
 Therefore, a decrease in effluent turbidity is directly correlated to the presence of a floc blanket.